OpenGG/docker-tachidesk-chinese/README.md

 ### Installing the CopyManga Plugin

-1. Download the [latest CopyManga plugin](https://github.com/stevenyomi/copymanga/releases/latest) (choose the original version, not the "Tachidesk compatible" one).
+1. Download the [latest CopyManga plugin](https://github.com/stevenyomi/copymanga/releases/latest) (choose the normal version, not the "Tachidesk compatible" one).
 2. Install the plugin within Tachidesk.

 Notes: